You don’t know

 These new forms are deceptively different, they aren’t easily identifiable, and they can be used discreetly.
 There are even powders that can be dissolved invisibly in liquids.
 The more you know, the more likely you can detect possible THC use by kids in your life.

-The effects of THC on the growing brain
+The effects of THC on

 The commercialization of marijuana has changed the way kids think about the drug.
 Because it’s legal for adults and marketed broadly, many believe it’s not all that harmful, making kids more likely to use marijuana.
 What they don’t realize is just how damaging THC is to the young brain, which isn’t fully developed until they reach their mid 20s.